Jebaprabha/dysarthria-detection-and-therapy-app/README.md

 ## Overview

 This project combines deep learning-based audio analysis with a GenAI-powered virtual therapist to help individuals with speech impairments track their condition and practice therapy exercises.
-Related work was presented online at the **Third International Conference on Integration of Advanced Technologies for Industry 5.0 (ICIATI 5.0)**, hosted by KCG College of Technology, Chennai, on 3–4 July 2026.

-Developed by a team of 3 students, under the guidance of a faculty mentor.
+Developed as part of a 3-member team project, under the guidance of a faculty mentor.

 ## Features